Ways to Take Control of an Emotional Hijacking

 Do you know how to take control during an emotional hijacking and the explosion of overpowering emotions that come with it?
-Here's what to do, breathe.
+Here's a simple strategy – breathe!

 You've had a great start to the day—a fresh cup of coffee in hand while reliving emotions and memories of your daughter's spectacular weekend wedding celebration.
 And then your phone rings.